 - What concerns you might have or your questions about the paper

 A consultant will provide brief comments and guiding questions on the essays in order to help students better understand their own grammatical needs and to pinpoint the areas within the writing that may need clarification.
 The Writing Center responds only ONE TIME per paper.

 Please use MS Word if attaching a paper.

 Email services are not available when Moorpark College is not in session and during the summer.

 In Fall and Spring semesters (not summer), students need to enroll in COL MO5, "Supervised Tutoring across the Curriculum," either before they receive Writing Center services or at their first appointments.
 COL MO5 is listed under the department called COLLEGE in the catalog.
 Students can register at the Writing Center or Math Center.

 COL MO5 is a 0 unit course.
 It is not graded.
 It does not appear on transcripts.
 It is free to all currently registered Moorpark College students.

 Once registered, students gain access not only to our on-site services, but also to our D2L course shell.
 COL MO5 registered students can find that shell by logging on to the MyVCCCD student portal and then clicking on My Courses.

 Moorpark College is committed to providing an equal opportunity to students, employees, and the public, regardless of race, color, religion, gender, national origin, disability, age, sexual orientation, marital status, or veteran status.
-Please call (805) 378-1400 x 1696 or see the catalog for more details.
+Please call (805) 378-1556 or see the catalog for more details.